nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Link.me data is saved as a JSON file `[JAR file location]/data/linkme.json`.
 We generally discourage editing the JSON file directly, and have locked the JSON as a precaution.
-Users are still able to unlock the file and forcably edit the file, but we do not take any responsibility in data loss or startup failures following invalid inputs.
+Users are still able to unlock the file and forcibly edit the file, but we do not take any responsibility in data loss or startup failures following invalid inputs.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**